 My Lord, Hon’ble Justice A.P.
 Sen View, Paragraphs 86-87, Express Newspapers v.
 Union of India, (1986) 1 SCC 133 = Majority View?

 “If they mean to differ in their view, they do so openly when they come to deliver their Judgments; every one of them has seen the Judgments of the others.
-I am clear that they decided the point which is before us.
-Lord Watson’s Judgment deals with it most specifically; is really agreed with by the Lord Chancellor and by Lord FitzGerald, and by Lord Macnaghten, but… Lord Macnaghten has also given another reason for coming to the same conclusion.”
+I am clear, they decided the point which is before us.
+Lord Watson’s Judgment deals with it most specifically; is really agreed with by Lord Chancellor and by Lord FitzGerald, and by Lord Macnaghten, but… Lord Macnaghten has also given another reason for coming to the same conclusion.”

 – Hon’ble Justice Abhay Manohar Sapre, Kaikohosuru (Chick) Kavasji Framji v.
 Union of India, [Civil Appeal No. 5574 of 2009].